 Research interest

-- Information retrieval
+• Information retrieval

 About

 Throughout my career, I have had the opportunity to work with the informatics team on several successful projects at St. Jude Children’s Research Hospital, icddr,b led by the University of North Carolina at Chapel Hill, Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, and International Development Research Centre (IDRC).
-After nine years of experience and building expertise in developing and maintaining nationwide routine health information systems and analyzing electronic health record, I enrolled in a PhD in Information to stay up-to-date with the rapidly evolving digital health landscape.
+After nine years of experience and building expertise in developing and maintaining nationwide routine health information systems and analyzing electronic health records, I enrolled in a PhD in Information to stay up-to-date with the rapidly evolving digital health landscape.